Module 1 Reading – Promoting Patient Well-being

 Module 1 Introduction

-- Can we make trade-offs between promoting physical health and mental health?
+• Can we make trade-offs between promoting physical health and mental health?
 How should we proceed if a mental health treatment will have a significant negative impact on the patient’s physical health, or if a treatment for a physical condition will have a significant negative impact on the patient’s mental health?
-When a patient’s physical health and mental health come into conflict, how do we decide which to prioritize treating?
+When a patient’s physical health and mental health come into conflict, how do we decide which one to prioritize treating?

-The following sections will help to untangle these complexities by distinguishing between different types of benefits and harms, considering different approaches to weighing benefits against harms, considering the moral implications of causing harm vs. allowing harm to a patient, and bringing these ideas together in understanding how they inform our application of two bioethical principles: beneficence and non-maleficence.
-Even when healthcare providers don’t use these moral terms directly, providers are almost always applying these principles when making assessments about what diagnostic tests or therapeutic treatments are most likely to benefit their patients and which course of action they ought to recommend for the patient’s care.
+The following sections will help to untangle these complexities by distinguishing between different types of benefits and harms, considering different approaches to weighing benefits against harms, considering the moral implications of causing harm vs. allowing harm to a patient, and ultimately bringing these ideas together in understanding how they inform our application of two bioethical principles: beneficence and non-maleficence.
+Because even when healthcare professionals aren’t using these moral terms directly, clinicians are almost always applying these principles when making assessments about what diagnostic tests or therapeutic treatments are most likely to benefit their patients and determining which course(s) of action they ought to recommend for their patient’s care.

 Something to Consider…